Life after divorce – A rough guide

 And before you hate me for looking smug or appearing to have everything sorted – I didn’t get it right, it took me ages, many mistakes were (and still are) made and some of what comes next is from the school of ‘do as I say; not as I do/did’.

-I’ve tried to pull together the best of what I did right and wrong and some of things I’ve learnt from working with amazing divorcing couples over the years… I hope something helps.
+I’ve tried to pull together the best of what I did right and wrong and some of the things I’ve learnt from working with amazing divorcing couples over the years… I hope something helps.

-Julia Roberts may have ‘eaten, prayed and loved’, but for most of us there are some more fundamental things to sort out when life no longer follows the expected path.
+Julia Roberts may have ‘eaten, prayed and loved’, but for most of us, there are some more fundamental things to sort out when life no longer follows the expected path.

-The real basic thing to sort in this brave new world is adjusting to your new financial reality.
+The real basic thing to sort out in this brave new world is adjusting to your new financial reality.
 This means maximising the cash you have coming in and making a budget.

 When you’re in control you have more chance of affording to do/buy the things that are important to you and your family.